NavinKodag/MayMay/README.md

 ### source

-⋅⋅⋅uses r/Memes to grab and view memes.⋅⋅
+    uses r/Memes to grab and view memes.